A very consequential week didn't go well for President Trump

 That was in response to a series of tweets the president made about his predecessor:

-Later in the week, Trump declared that he felt "somewhat" vindicated after House Intelligence Chairman Devin Nunes, R-Calif., told reporters that he had seen reports from the U.S. intelligence community showing communications from Trump's transition team that had been collected from surveillance efforts.
+Later in the week, Trump declared that he felt "somewhat" vindicated after House Intelligence Committee Chairman Devin Nunes, R-California, told reporters that he had seen reports from the intelligence community showing communications from Trump's transition team that had been collected from surveillance efforts.

 Answer: Very far.

-And the top Democrat on the House Intelligence Committee, Rep. Adam Schiff, D-Calif., added fuel to Comey's fire by saying that he had seen "more than circumstantial evidence" showing that Trump associates had possibly colluded with Russian entities.
+The top Democrat on the House Intelligence Committee, Adam Schiff of California, added fuel to Comey's fire by saying he had seen "more than circumstantial evidence" showing that Trump associates had possibly colluded with Russian entities.

 Answer: It most likely died.

-On Friday, House Republicans pulled the GOP plan to repeal and replace the Affordable Care Act from the House floor — a failure that complicates any future effort to change the law.
+On Friday, House Republicans pulled the Republican plan to repeal and replace the Affordable Care Act from the House floor — a failure that complicates any future effort to change the law.

 Related: Republicans Pull Health Care Bill From House Floor

-"He's the closer," House Energy and Commerce Committee Chair Greg Walden, R-Ore., said of President Trump on MSNBC's "Morning Joe" earlier this week.
+"He's the closer," House Energy and Commerce Committee Chairman Greg Walden, R-Oregon, said on MSNBC's "Morning Joe" last week.

 But Trump didn't close this deal.

-Answer: Yes — and that was the best news of the week for President Trump.
+Answer: Yes — and that was the best news of the week for Trump.

 Despite all of the other chaos and controversy, Gorsuch's confirmation hearing was, well, pretty typical.
 And Democrats failed to draw much blood.

-Still, Democratic Minority Leader Chuck Schumer has pledged to filibuster the nomination, which means 60 votes will be needed.
-But if Gorsuch can't get them, Republicans have the option of "going nuclear" - that is, changing Senate rules to require a simple majority.
+Senate Democratic leader Chuck Schumer of New York has pledged to filibuster the nomination, which means 60 votes would be needed for confirmation.
+But if Gorsuch can't get them, Republicans have the option of "going nuclear" — that is, changing Senate rules to require a simple majority.

-It's still not not clear the nuclear option will be needed, since some Democrats — especially those hailing from red states — may not be on board supporting a filibuster.
+It's still not not clear that the nuclear option will be needed, because some Democrats — especially those hailing from red states — may not be on board supporting a filibuster.

-If Gorsuch ultimately wins confirmation, his lifetime appointment — he's 49 years old — will most likely outlast Trump's time in the White House.
+If Gorsuch wins confirmation, his lifetime appointment — he's 49 years old — would most likely outlast Trump's time in the White House.